robin-mueller/auto-apms-guide/src/concept/common-resources.md

 | `<package_name>` | Name of the ROS 2 package that registers the resource. |
 | `<config_file_stem>` | Name of the mission configuration YAML file (without extension) that contains the data. |

-## Behavior Tree Build Handlers
+## Behavior Build Handlers

-Behavior tree build handlers allow to integrate customized algorithms for creating behavior trees with AutoAPMS's [behavior tree executor](./behavior-tree-executor.md).
+Behavior build handlers allow to integrate customized algorithms for creating behavior trees with AutoAPMS's [behavior executor](./behavior-executor.md).
 They are used to define rules for answering the "build requests" formulated when [deploying behaviors](../tutorial/deploying-behaviors.md).

 AutoAPMS provides the following commonly used build handlers out of the box: